-- Your risk of vaginal yeast infections increases.
+- Your risk for vaginal yeast infections increases.

 - The external genital tissue decreases and thins, and can become irritated.

 Other common changes include:

 - Menopause symptoms such as hot flashes, moodiness, headaches, and trouble sleeping, which can persist for years

 - Problems with short-term memory